applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+Do you think there should be a new library in your town? why or why not?

+- No I don't think we need to have another library in our town. there's a library with nice facitlities in my town. and it's just a block away to go there.

 When you buy train tickets, do you prefer to buy them on the internet or at the station?

 - When I buy train tickets,.
 I prefer to buy them online. then, I can save my time, effort. and I can buy train tickets anytime and anywhere that I want. also,